ConorOW/anonymizing-data/README.md

 ### 2. `qc_report.py` — Visual QC Report Generator

 Generates a self-contained HTML report for visually inspecting T1w brain scans in a web browser.
-For each scan, it displays axial, coronal, and sagittal middle slices alongside key acquisition metadata.
+For each scan, middle slices for axial, coronal, and sagittal planes are visualized alongside key acquisition metadata.
 Scans from the same subject are colour-grouped for easy visual comparison.

 **Features:**
-- Reads NIfTI (`.nii` / `.nii.gz`) and JSON sidecar paths from a spreadsheet
+- Reads NIfTI (`.nii` / `.nii.gz`) and JSON sidecar paths from a spreadsheet that is fed to script
 - Corrects for non-isotropic voxels so slices are not squashed
 - Embeds all images directly in the HTML — no external files needed
 - Groups multiple scans per subject with a shared background colour